-Many black parents, especially, encourage their children to start working as soon as they are the legal age too.
+Many black parents, especially, love to encourage their children to start working as soon as they are the legal age to.
 That in itself is not usually a problem.

 Where the issue comes in is when black parents funnel most, if not all, of their children income into their own.
 My first year out of high school was also my first year working, my mother took every last penny I made.
 I wasn't able to save.
-Not for a car, not for college, not for new clothes.
-Nothing.
+Not for a car and definitely not for college.

 2. Using public embarrassment as punishment.